Meowdussa/Peniaga-Kecil/Readme.md

-_This is a student project that was created at [CodeOp](http://codeop.tech), a full stack development bootcamp in Barcelona._
+_This is a student project that was created at [CodeOp](http://codeop.tech), a full stack development bootcamp in Kuala Lumpur._